Science me a story is now closed!

 The aim of the contest is to promote science using stories as a tool to communicate and engage primary school children.
-The success obtained in term of participants and media in Spain and United Kingdom with the first edition encourages us to organise it again.
+We hope the stories will inspire, motivate and increase the scientific curiosity of their readers.

 What previous participants have said about the contest:

 “Writing this story for the competition was a great springboard.
 I’d wanted to experiment with short stories to communicate science for a while, and this was just the nudge I needed” Anthony Lewis, Science-me a story 2018 first prize.

 “I found when I sat down to write my story, I was drawn to the theme of curiosity about all things scientific” Eleanor Palmer, Science-me a story 2018 second prize.

 Scroll down for the competition rules or download them Sciencemeastory_rules_english_2019

 The competition is open to any adult (18 years old or more), irrespective of their nationality or cou

 The competition is open to any adult (18 years old or more), irrespective of their nationality or country of residence as long as the stories, presented in Spanish or English , are original and unpublished by any media (including Internet).
 Therefore the manuscript should not have been awarded or being pending on deliberation in previous contest.
 The breach of this clause automatically disqualifies the participant.

 Each author/a may present a singular story by category, provided they are different: